 An executive coach facilitates increased self-awareness.

 It is common for people in all places at all times to experience insights, but not act on those insights.
-The insights do not become reality.
+Those insights do not become reality.

 In this final stage of the learning and development process, the coach supports the client in acting effectively and productively upon new awarenesses and insights.

-This stage, which you might think of as “show time,” is where the executive shifts from discovery and growth, to coming home with valuable new lessons learned and applying them to the team, and the larger organizational company.
+This stage, which you might think of as “show time,” is where the executive shifts from discovery and growth, to coming home with valuable new lessons learned and applying them to the team, and the larger organization.

 In the optimal scenario, the executive’s new modes of thinking, interacting and behaving align with a larger effort to reinvent the company as a place with high performance leaders at every level of the organization.